fraterrisus/walkthroughs/phantasie-1/index.md

 | *Sprite*     |  16  |  18  |  22  |  16  |  17  |
 | *Troll*      |  22  |  13  |  15  |  20  |  12  |

+(Come on.
+Did we really need both Pixies and Sprites?)

 ### Classes

-No surprises here. **Fighters** are your go-to for melee damage; they gain attacks faster than anyone else and can *Lunge* into the second row. **Monks** and **Rangers** are your hybrid melee/caster types; check their [spell lists](#spells-by-class).
+No surprises here. **Fighters** are your go-to for melee damage; they have the most hit points and the highest *Attack* skill, gain attacks faster than anyone else, and can *Lunge* into the second row. **Monks** and **Rangers** are your hybrid melee/caster types; check their [spell lists](#spells-by-class).
 Monks share spells with Wizards and have some thieving skills, while Rangers are better fighters and have a more Priest-like spell list. **Priests** are also perfectly good fighters, and **Wizards** very much are not.
 Finally, **Thieves** have good out-of-combat skills, are passable fighters, advance through levels faster than anyone else, and can attack any row of enemies they want.
-(Fighters and Thieves aren't completely without magic; high-level Thieves can even learn *FireFlash 4*.)
+(Fighters and Thieves aren't completely without magic, either; high-level Thieves can even learn *FireFlash 4*.)

+On the Amiga, random races can only be Fighters or Thieves.
+The Apple doesn't apply this restriction.

 The manual suggests two tanks (Fighters/Rangers), two spell casters (Wizards/Monks), one healer (Priest/Ranger), and one Thief (or Monk).
 However, Priests are arguably the best class in the game: their fighting skills lag only a little behind the Fighter and they can learn *FireFlash 4*.
-If you don't have *any* Wizards you're going to miss lower-level castings of *FireFlash*, but could probably get by with a Monk.
-And having someone who can attack behind the first rank will make melee go a bit faster.
-But I think you could be successful in the Temple of the Gods with six high-level Clerics.
+Having someone who can attack behind the first rank would make melee go a bit faster, but all-in-all I think you could be successful in the Temple of the Gods with five Clerics and a Monk (you still need to be able to cast *Transportation*).

 Basically, do whatever you want here; there are a nigh-infinite number of functional combinations and they're basically all winnable.